At a glance

 - Home: The Modena Apennines, in Emilia

-Eating crescentine is a table ritual rather than a counter order, and it runs on assembly by hand: the discs come out hot and bottomless in number, the boards of salumi and soft cheeses and a bowl of cunza sit in the middle, and everyone splits and fills their own as they go, the way a Modena family or an Apennine trattoria serves them through a long afternoon.
-The plainest order is a warm one dressed with only cunza and a dusting of Parmigiano, the proof of the form.
-There is a sweet end-of-meal habit too, a hot disc opened around Nutella or jam for the children at the table, which the cooks treat as licence rather than tradition.
+Eating crescentine runs as a long table ritual rather than a counter order.
+The discs come out hot and effectively bottomless in number, boards of salumi and soft cheeses and a bowl of cunza sit in the middle, and everyone splits and fills their own as the afternoon runs on, the way a Modena family or an Apennine trattoria keeps it going.
+The plainest order is a warm one dressed with only cunza and a dust of Parmigiano.
+There is a sweet end-of-meal habit too, a hot disc opened around Nutella or jam for the children, which the cooks treat as licence rather than tradition.
+A glass of Lambrusco cuts the fat behind any of it.

 The Disc Named for the Clay That Cooks It